 viii, 162 pages

 Copyright 2013 Melissa Mercedes Buttner

 Buttner, Melissa Mercedes.
 "Efficacy of Yoga for Depressed Postpartum Women: a Randomized Controlled Trial."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.